ibnunes/ownmine/README.md

 This script has not been properly tested yet!
 Use at your own risk!

 ```
-zsh -c "$(curl -fsSL https://raw.githubusercontent.com/ibnunes/ownMine/master/setup.zsh)"
+zsh -c "$(curl -fsSL https://raw.githubusercontent.com/ibnunes/ownmine/master/setup.zsh)"
 ```

 ## Configuration

-The file `const.zsh` contains all internal variables used by **ownMine**.
+The file `const.zsh` contains all internal variables used by **ownmine**.
 This file is to be properly filled by the user.

 * ✅ You must define the values by yourself.
 * ⚠️ These are pre-filled with default values, but can be modified.